lhdbkul/Omeka-S-module-Log/README.md

 The logs are [PSR-3] compliant: they can managed by any other tool that respects this standard (see below).
 They can be translated too.

+A cron task is available to archive and remove old logs and to avoid slowing omeka.
+It is run by default each day and logs that are more than 180 days are archived.

 The error monitoring service [Sentry] is now available as a separate module [Log Sentry].
 It allows to log end user errors and to profile and to trace exceptions, allowing to find issues hard to reproduce quicker.